jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and recycling bins.
 Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.

-This delegation first mentality began when the steam engine powered the world's first production lines.
+This delegation first mentality began when the steam engine powered the world's first production lines in the late 1700s.
 The clocklike movement of wheels, lathes, drills, and presses were mass-producing trains, clothes, and newspapers but still needed a lot of manpower.
 That's why throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to become factory workers.

 Henceforth, most of Main Street worked huge machines.
 Coordinating every device, supply chain, and worker required many managers to be micro-managing task-masters.
 There was no other way to be sure all workers were organized to the strict rhythm of the production line.
 Mass-production is the reason one-sided jobs with rigid oversight became embedded in our social consciousness.